RBrooksDK/SMP1/README.md

 </table>

 <div style="float: right">
-Something that stays right and is not wrapped in a para.
+Something that stays right and is not wrapped in a parag.
 </div>

 {::options parse_block_html="true" /}